 Don’t need funding now but think you might in the future?
-Plan ahead with a business line of credit.
+Then, plan ahead with a business line of credit.

-A business line of credit is different from other types of small business funding options.
+A business line of credit differs from other types of small business funding options.
 Most other financing options are taken out for a specific need.
-For instance, short term funding is usually used to address a sudden expenditure.
-Long-term funding tends to be used for long-term investments.
-A business line of credit is different because it’s acquired before there’s an actual need for the funding.
+For instance, short-term funding is usually used to address a sudden expenditure.
+Conversely, a business line of credit is often acquired before there’s an actual need for funding.

 How Does a Business Line of Credit Work?

 - The funding amount for a business line of credit is quite large.
-The range starts as low as $1,000 and goes all the way up to $1 million.
+The range starts as low as $1,000 and goes all the way up to $100k.

 - The funding term has a wide range, too.
 You could be expected to pay it back in as little as six months or up to 20 years.